 Embracing the Familiar asks the community what comfort might be found in this enforced turning inwards.
 Has this slower paced, looped walking (where we set off to get out of the house, rather than to reach a physical destination) allowed us to pay a new kind of attention to our neighbourhoods and what grows there?
 Rubbings of trees and the stories of why people love them, or how they have come to notice them anew during the extraordinary recent events is the subject of this work.

-We’d also love you to share the location, a handful of leaves or bark from the tree, the species (if you know it), a photograph and some words about why you chose this tree.
-This will all be sent back to Rebecca in her studio where she will use the rubbing and leaves with screen-printing and natural dyeing processes to create a 1:1 scale textile version of your rubbing.
+The tree rubbings that have been provided by the community are all sent to Rebecca in her studio where she will use the rubbing and leaves with screen-printing and natural dyeing processes to create a 1:1 scale textile version of your rubbing.
 These will be exhibited together with all the other local trees and their stories in the Tuggeranong Arts Centre in 2021